freetronics/EtherTen/README.md

 available from www.cadsoftusa.com free for non-commercial use.
 To use this project download it and place the directory containing these files into the "eagle" directory on your computer.
-Then open EAGLE and navigate to Projects -> eagle -> EtherTenR3.
+Then open EAGLE and navigate to Projects -> eagle -> EtherTen.

 DISTRIBUTION